ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-token-transfer-and-nft-purchase.md

 ### Step 7: Verify the Transaction

 To ensure the transaction was successfully processed, visit the Ultra Testnet Explorer at `https://explorer.testnet.ultra.io/`.
-Search for your account (`1aa2aa3aa4in`) to view the transaction details and confirm that the transfer went through as intended.
+Search for your account (e.g. `1aa2aa3aa4in`) to view the transaction details and confirm that the transfer went through as intended.

 ![](./images/token-transfer-explorer.png)